ComeDownToUs/css-grid-calculator/README.md

 This was done up in approx 2-3 hours so there are defintely going to be holes in it.
+Please have a look at challenge_guidelines.png in the root of this repo to see guidelines for challenge

 Run using `npm run dev`